Revitalization of the permanent exhibitions

 — the exhibition of International Art on the first floor and a part of the Czech Modern on the 4th floor were closed early this year;

-— the 3rd floor with Modern and Contemporary Art will close on March 19;
+— the 3rd floor with Modern and Contemporary Art was closed on March 19;

-— the exhibitions in the Trade Fair Palace will be re-opened on October 28, 2018 on the occasion of the 100th anniversary of the founding ofCzechoslovakia;
+— the exhibitions in the Trade Fair Palace will be re-opened on October 24, 2018 at the Opening '18 on the occasion of the 100th anniversary of the founding ofCzechoslovakia;

 — the 2nd and 4th floor remains open; visitors can still see the paintings by Vojtěch Hynais, Jakub Schikaneder, Karel Purkyně or Antonín Slavíček and sculptures by Stanislav Sucharda, Bohumil Kafka, Ladislav Šaloun and others.

-— the palace in the Old Town Square will now host short-term exhibitions – the ongoing display of Norbert Grund (1717–1767): The Charm of the Everyday will be followed by the exhibition Jiří Kolář: Grimace of the Century in May and Bonjour, Monsieur Gauguin: Czech Artists in Brittany 1850–1950 in November.
+— the palace in the Old Town Square now hosts short-term exhibitions – currently Jiří Kolář: Grimace of the Century and in November Bonjour, Monsieur Gauguin: Czech Artists in Brittany 1850–1950.